 where the gross sales formula is:

-gross sales (gross revenue) = number of product sold within a given interval * price of the products
+gross sales (gross revenue) = number of products sold within a given interval * price of the products

 We divided our sales calculator into several fields that may help you if you are struggling with how to calculate net sales.
 These are: